16 Chi-square-tests

 16.1 Introduction

 Earlier, we already saw that we cannot always make use of a parametric test such as the t test or analysis of variance, because the collected data do not satisfy the assumptions.
-If the collected data have been measured on an interval level of measurement (see Chapter 4), or if the probability distribution of the data is far from normal (see §10.5), then a non-parametric test is to be preferred over such a parametric test.
+If the collected data have not been measured on an interval level of measurement (see Chapter 4), or if the probability distribution of the data is far from normal (see §10.5), then a non-parametric test is to be preferred over such a parametric test.
 If the collected data do satisfy the assumptions for a parametric test, then a non-parametric test is less sensitive (more conservative) than a parametric test, i.e. the non-parametric test requires a larger effect and/or a larger sample, and generally has less power than a parametric test when seeking out an effect (see Chapter 14).

 In this Chapter, we discuss the most used non-parametric test: the so-called \(\chi^2\) test, pronounced as “chi-square-test” (with the greek letter “chi”).